Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras

-Recently, Elias--Losev generalised \cite[Theorem 1.9]{MR3805034} to calculate decomposition numbers of cyclotomic Hecke algebras.
+{\bf Weightings and gradings on cyclotomic quiver Hecke algebras. } Recently, Elias--Losev generalised \cite[Theorem 1.9]{MR3805034} to calculate decomposition numbers of cyclotomic quiver Hecke algebras.
 However, we emphasise that our Theorem A and Elias--Losev's work intersect only in the case of the symmetric group (providing two independent proofs of \cite[Theorem 1.9]{MR3805034}).
 In particular, Elias--Losev's work {\em does not} imply Libedinsky--Plaza's conjecture (as explained in detail in Libedinsky--Plaza's paper \cite{blobby}).
-This lack of overlap arises from different choices of weightings on the cyclotomic Hecke algebra, we refer the reader to \cite{blobby,manycell,STEEN} for more details.
+This lack of overlap arises from different choices of weightings on the cyclotomic quiver Hecke algebra, we refer the reader to \cite{blobby,manycell,STEEN} for more details.